Planned Circle Line disruption: Station staff, shuttle buses keep peak-hour crowds under control

 Crowd levels were high during the morning peak hour, but commuters were kept moving at Serangoon MRT station, with staff directing crowds towards alternative routes such as shuttle buses.

-During the period of the disruption, about 500 additional staff members will help to manage and direct crowds at stations.
+During the period of the disruption, about 500 additional people will be deployed to help manage and direct crowds at stations.

 Some had loudhailers, while others handed out flyers or spoke to commuters who had questions about the disruption.